In this guide

 English-speaking GPs are available across Utrecht, and several practices in Lombok and Wittevrouwen specifically list English-language consultations.
 Registration waiting times are typically 3–6 weeks in popular areas.
 The university’s international student health service gives some indication of provision in that sector, but general practice registration works differently.

 Health insurance is mandatory from your first day of residence.
-Premiums start around €130/month with a €385 annual deductible.
+Premiums start around €140/month with a €385 annual deductible.
 Use the Health Insurance Wizard to compare policies and find the right level of coverage.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport